 6. Invest In Tools And Equipment

-One of the best ways to streamline your work as a side hustler is by using tools and equipment that streamline your work.
+One of the best ways to make your workflow more efficient is by using tools and equipment that reduce repetitive tasks.

 When I started this website, I was completely on my own.
 There was no one to proofread or check my blog posts, and they were full of mistakes.
 Realizing this, I spent extra time proofreading, but it was incredibly time-consuming.